-For each of the intermediate outcomes the partnership can look in more detail at specific indicators and measures of progress that show how the early help and prevention offer is contributing to the achievement of this outcome and how that supports the overall ambition for that line within the framework.
+For each of the intermediate outcomes the The outcomes framework might also provide a way partnership can look in more detail at specific for all partners to think about their own offers of indicators and measures of progress that show how support and to test how effectively what they are the early help and prevention offer is contributing doing is contributing to the specific intermediate to the achievement of this outcome and how that outcomes and measures that have been identified. supports the overall ambition for that line within the framework.